 On one occasion when I walked up to the scooter I wanted to ride I discovered that it was broken.
 I read in an article that the typical lifespan of a scooter in service is only a couple of months after which it is in such bad shape that it has to be decommissioned.
 Voi advertise their service as being environmentally friendly, but scraping thousands of scooters per year certainly reduces their positive effect on the environment.
 The fossil fuel vans that collect discharged and then redistribute recharged scooters are not environmentally friendly either.

-The scooters are easy to ride, just make sure to kick-off before pressing the throttle, since pressing the throttle while stationary will not do anything – this is a battery optimization technique as the power consumption is much smaller when the scooter is already in motion.
+The scooters are easy to ride, just make sure to kick-off before pressing the throttle, since pressing the throttle while stationary will not do anything – this is a battery optimization technique as the energy consumption is much smaller when the scooter is already in motion.
 On flat terrain they are decently fast (their speed is limited to 20 km/h) but they do lose a lot of speed on inclines.
 They are relatively stable but watch out for pot holes and bumps, because the wheels are quite small.
 Also, be very careful when the surface is wet – I lost grip easily on several occasions on a wet road.
 I recommend using a helmet while riding, regardless of the weather conditions.

 The original scooter model is Ninebot by Segway ES2.
 In September 2019 I noticed that Voi added a new, custom built model to their fleet.
 It looks and feels much sturdier than the Ninebot.
 In May 2020 I read that there is a now a third version in operation.
 Hopefully, these new scooters will have a longer lifespan than a couple of months.